iHildy/next-tailwind-template/README.md

 CompanyDescription
 CompanyImage (remote url, include https://, you can use something like https://og-image.wzulfikar.com/) CompanyColor (hex code without the #)
+Add your google analytics ID as GA_ENV in an env file
 ```

 ### Checking company assets